midvalestudent/jupyter/docker/opencv/README.md

-# OpenCv 3.x container for running Jupyter
+# Image processing container for running Jupyter

 Dockerized container for running Jupyter, using pip for package management.

-This image is based on `midvalestudent/jupyter-scipy` and includes opencv version 3.x libraries.
+This image is based on `midvalestudent/jupyter-scipy` and includes opencv version 3.x libraries, as well as Pillow and scikits-image.
 Python 3 only.

 Example usage: